New Laminate - Sales & Installations

-- Please condition the room to between 60° and 95° F (suggested 75°) for 5 days before the wood installation.
+- Condition the room to between 60° and 95° F (suggested 75°) for 5 days before the wood installation.
 If you have a radiant-heated floor system, please turn it off 24 hours before the installation.

-- After the temperature has been properly set, acclimatize the new wood to the room 4 or more days prior to the installation.
+- After the temperature has been properly set, acclimate the new wood to the room 4 or more days prior to the installation.

 - If the building is new construction, the building should be presented broom swept and free of all equipment, etc.

 - The furniture must be carefully removed and put back in place.
 About half of our customers choose to handle their own furniture; therefore, furniture handling is priced separately.
 If you elect to handle the furniture, please remove the furniture prior to our arrival.
 Some manufactures recommend that furniture not be returned onto the new flooring for a period of time.
 See directions below under "Follow-up Activities and Initial Maintenance."

 - Fixtures (e.g., toilets), doors, appliances, and other items may have to be removed and reattached.
 This service is priced separately.